- DaVinci Resolve 12.5 User Guide

 - 7. Resources and Troubleshooting+

-How to Stabilize Video Footage in DaVinci Resolve
+How to Stabilize Shaky Video Footage in DaVinci Resolve

 Action cameras are desired to serve with shake free video footage, but the sad part is not all the cameras are equipped with this feature.
 That is why professionals need to employ any other software at the post processing stage so that shaky effect can be removed from videos.
+Though DaVinci Resolve is famous for its color correction ability, you can also stabilize shaky video footage with it too.
 Here are some of the most useful features of Automatic Image Stabilization in DaVinci Resolve:

 - It helps to analyze images with one click.